 Nellie Semphroch and her daughter, Edna run a coffee house in occupied Washington DC.
 She is a spy who manages to send the information she gleans from CSA Officers who come into the coffee house.
 At the same time, she is trying to keep her daughter from making bad decisions in her life – and especially away from a CSA Officer: Jeb Stuart III.

-Anne’s brother is one of the first soldiers to suffer the ill effects of the chlorine gas and survive, though his does not seem to be worth living.
+Anne’s brother is one of the first soldiers to suffer the ill effects of the chlorine gas and survive, though he does not seem to be worth living.

 Lucien Galtier is a Canadian farmer in the province of Quebec.
 Quebec is quickly occupied by USA forces and he tries to protect his family while at the same time staying loyal to his country.